-At Mevorah Law Offices LLC, we have several decades of combined experience helping clients in Chicago and throughout Northern Illinois with all immigration matters.
+At Mevorah & Giglio Law Offices, we have several decades of combined experience helping clients in Chicago and throughout Northern Illinois with all immigration matters.
 Our award-winning attorneys frequently represent clients for ICE detention/detainers, deportation/removal and all other types of criminal issues and immigration.
 We have extensive knowledge of the detention process, your rights as a detainee and what is necessary to secure a positive outcome in your case.
 We put our experience to work to give immigrants a strong voice and the skilled representation they deserve when dealing with large and intimidating government agencies.

 Arrested by ICE or Local Law Enforcement